AdobeDocs/experience-manager-cloud-manager.en/help/using/using-cloud-manager.md

 Once you have setup the general configurations for [!UICONTROL Cloud Manager], you are ready to use the [!UICONTROL Cloud Manager].

-1. Log in to the Adobe Experience Cloud and you will see the list of solutions.
+1. Log in to the Adobe [!UICONTROL Experience Cloud] and you will see the list of solutions.

    ![](assets/screen_shot_2018-04-22at92951am.png)